maticzav/graphql-shield/README.md

 ### `and`, `or`, `not`

 > `and`, `or` and `not` allow you to nest rules in logic operations.

-- Nested rules fail by default if error is thrown.

 #### And Rule